EmmaJane22/explorer-scouts/README.md

 - I used https://color.adobe.com/ to decide on the colour scheme.

 ## Typography

 - The 'Special Elite' font is used for the logo at the top of the site and for headings.
 Sans-serif is the fallback font in case the title font is not being imported correctly.
 'Special ELite' adds character to the logo, as it creates an image of adventures.
 - The 'Roboto' font is used for all other body text.
 It is a clean and easily legible font.

 ## Images

 - A consistent aspect ratio of 16:9 has been used for all of the hero images to bring consistency to the pages.
+- A square ratio has been used for the landing page circles to prevent stretch.
+- I used Font Awesome icons for the social media information and contact information to give the user visual clues.

 ___

 # Site Structure

+The website has a Home page and four other pages:
+- Meetings - provides information about where meetings are and who can join.
+- Events - provides information about the activities the unit participate in and has photos to showcase these.
+- Contact - provides a simple contact form for users to ask questions.
+- Thank you - the contact form is set to direct to this page rather than the Code Institue form dump.
+It redircets users back to the site.

 ## Wireframes